FRIDAY, Aug. 20 (HealthDay News) -- Another U.S. egg producer

 laboratory-confirmed cases of

-Salmonella enteritidis associated with some of the eggs.
+Salmonella enteritidis associated with the eggs.

 Hillandale said the eggs covered by its recall were distributed